lwears/3-wheel-casino-game/README.md

-# fullstackapp
+# 3 Wheel casino game

-code Assignment fullstack app
+## code Assignment fullstack app

+Interview Question for previous job application

 Below are were the app requirements

 Requirements General
-- The application must work in major desktop and mobile devices (please state which devices/
+- The application must work in major desktop and mobile devices
 - browsers the application has been tested on)
 The general principles by which the application will be evaluated are maintainability, testability and
 - reusability.